Monarul007/laravel-modular-system/README.md

 ## Inertia.js Integration

 Full Inertia.js support for building modern SPAs with your modules.

-See [INERTIA-GUIDE.md](INERTIA-GUIDE.md) for complete documentation.
+**Important:** If you're using Inertia, make sure flash messages are properly configured.
+See [INERTIA-SETUP.md](INERTIA-SETUP.md) for setup instructions.

 **Quick Start:**